MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Enable-AccelNetVM.md

 ### -VMName

 Specifies the name of the virtual machine.
+This parameter is required.

 ```yaml
 Type: String